bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 | 99th percentile | 190.95 |
 | Maximum | 11,129,650 |

-**Findings**: The spatial gap distribution is strongly right-skewed: the mean distance between consecutive GPS points is about 73 m, yet the standard deviation exceeds 11 km.
+**Findings**: The spatial gap distribution is strongly right-skewed: the mean distance between consecutive location observations for device is about 73 m, yet the standard deviation exceeds 11 km.
 The 25th, 50th, and 75th percentiles are roughly 2.4 m, 8.7 m, and 17.6 m, respectively, indicating that three-quarters of gaps are below 18 m.
 The minimum gap is 0 m, whereas the maximum exceeds 11 000 km, revealing the presence of a small number of extreme long-distance intervals within the data.

 ---

 ### **5. Precision**
-The spatial accuracy (radius) information is not provided in the GeoLife data, so the spatial precision of the data is unknown.
+The spatial accuracy (uncertainty radius) information is not provided in the GeoLife data, so the spatial precision of the GeoLife data is unknown.

 ---

+### **5. Representation**

+The information about how the 182 users were selected to participate in the GeoLife data project has not been found.
+This group is compared to a larger population of 19,612,368 in Beijing, China, based on the 2010 6th China Census [(Source: Data from National Bureau of Statistics of China)](https://www.stats.gov.cn/sj/pcsj/rkpc/6rp/html/A0101a.htm).

+The lack of details on how these 182 users were selected introduces potential representation bias.
+Without information on the selection criteria, it is unclear whether this sample accurately reflects the broader Beijing population, which may have varied demographics and behaviors.
+If the sample was not randomly chosen, it could overrepresent certain groups (e.g., tech-savvy individuals) or underrepresent others (e.g., people with limited access to technology), affecting the generalizability of the data to the entire population.